 The short month of February is behind us, so it’s time for another accountability post.
 I can’t believe how fast this past month zipped by… In this post, I will review the items which came into and out of my closet and the reasons for those additions and subtractions.
 I’ll also provide an update on how I’m doing with both my budget and the “Wardrobe Benchwarmer Project” (for a more comprehensive report on the latter, please see my last post).

 Since the cold weather persisted throughout January and I found myself frequently wearing my coats, I decided to add another coat as my February clothing purchase.
-I saw the lovely blogger, Beverly Like Hills, wearing a gorgeous black and white coat that was deeply discounted, so I opted to purchase that coat online via Piperlime.
+I saw a lovely blogger wearing a gorgeous black and white coat that was deeply discounted, so I opted to purchase that coat online via Piperlime.
 While the coat is indeed beautiful, it was “final sale” and required fairly extensive alterations in order to accommodate my broad shoulders and narrow torso.
 But now it looks great and I’m happy to have it in my closet.

 My accessory purchase for February was a pair of Coach sneakers, black with grey and pewter trim.
 I bought a similar pair last year in all black and they have been one of my favorite shoes this winter.
 I also exchanged an unworn and too small pair of shoes from December for Ecco ballet flats in grey.
 These flats are on the sporty side and very comfortable and will serve me well in my primarily casual lifestyle.

 I also exchanged an unworn coat I received for Christmas for a cobalt blue Kenneth Cole coat from Nordstrom.
 This coat was left over from their Anniversary Sale and I had considered purchasing it back in the summer.
 There was only one such coat left in my size in the entire Nordstrom company, so I was happy and grateful to receive it.